the use of ultrasonic waves for diagnostic or therapeutic purposes, specifically to image an internal body structure

 It is important to be sure that the diagnosis comes from a doctor or ultrasound technician that is properly trained to perform ultrasound imaging, as misdiagnoses using ultrasound are increasingly common.

-At Azzore we offer on-site ultrasound imaging performed by Dr. Dew himself.
+At Azzore we offer on-site ultrasound imaging performed by Dr. Dew.
 If traditional examination and radiography do not clearly define the medical issue your pet is dealing with, Dr. Dew may recommend an ultrasound, which will be performed the same day as your pet’s consultation appointment.